PrincetonUniversity/jobstats/docs/setup/ood.md

 # Open OnDemand Jobstats Helper

-`ood-jobstats-helper` directory in the <a href="https://github.com/PrincetonUniversity/jobstats/tree/main/ood-jobstats-helper" target="_blank">Jobstats GitHub repository</a>. contains an Open OnDemand app that, given a `jobid`, uses `sacct` to generate a full Grafana URL with the `jobid`, start and end times.
+See the `ood-jobstats-helper` directory in the <a href="https://github.com/PrincetonUniversity/jobstats/tree/main/ood-jobstats-helper" target="_blank">Jobstats GitHub repository</a>.
+This directory contains an Open OnDemand app that, given a `jobid`, uses `sacct` to generate a full Grafana URL with the `jobid`, start time and end time.